The woman sitting behind me on the train kept saying into her phone, “He was obsessed with talking about my vagina. Is that weird?”

 The woman after that was in charge of tuitions at same college.
 She said “Tutions will always go up faster than inflation.”
 She said, “We have to be able to hire competitive researchers”.

-I leaned over to Claudia while continuing my game of backgammon on my phone and said, “she forgot to say the word ‘educators’ “.
+I leaned over to my wife while continuing my game of backgammon on my phone and said, “she forgot to say the word ‘educators’ “.

 Later, during the Q&A, one woman asked: “I need to get a masters in education to teach but it costs the same as an MBA.
 That doesn’t seem fair.
 What should I do?”